View Javadoc

 824 * <p>

-825 * Argument 1: offset of the associative array into the variable manager<br/>
+825 * Argument 1: offset of the particular variable into the variable manager<br/>

-826 * Argument 2: whether the associative array is global or local
+826 * Argument 2: whether the variable is global or local

 827 * <p>